Cronnay/lol-analyzer/README.md

 ## Issues that are not handled (Its a PoC)
 * Rate limit (Can only handle 100 req every 2 mins)
 * Doesn't handle multiple regions at the same time
+* Doesn't put player/match into queue if something fails
 * Messy code